Dirichlet Green's functions with singular drifts at the boundary of convex domains: Preliminaries

 \begin{remark} We remark that one of the motivations for studying the question in domains more general than the unit ball, is to consider a Bilipshitz mapping to transfer the problem to perturbed domains, including to the unit ball, where the drift is altered accordingly, while still diverging near the boundary in the manner of \cref{Laplacian}, and where the principal term gets altered to a divergence form operator. \end{remark}

-\begin{remark} It follows from the structure of the Harnack constant, see for example Theorem 8.20 of \cite{GT77}, that the Harnack inequality is applicable in the setting of the drift in \cref{Laplacian} in a bounded domain.
+\begin{remark} It follows from the structure of the Harnack constant, see for example Theorem 8.20 of \cite{Gt}, that the Harnack inequality is applicable in the setting of the drift in \cref{Laplacian} in a bounded domain.
 More generally, the Harnack inequality for such operators with drifts in more general Morrey spaces, was established in \cite{Naz12}. \end{remark}

-\begin{remark} We have stated the bounds as above for simplicity, but in general one expects is enough to consider $|\B|^2$ and $|\nabla\cdot \B|$ to belong respectively to the more general Morrey spaces $M^{\frac{n}{2-2\beta}}$ and $M^{\frac{n}{2-\beta}}$ as considered in \cite{Ha24}.
-In that case, the proof for the lower bound on the Green's function, which was worked out in particular for the case of the drift of the form $M/\delta(X)^{1-\beta}$ would also need appropriate modifications, which we do not work out here. \end{remark}
+\begin{remark} We have stated the bounds as above for simplicity, but in general one should be able to consider $|\B|^2$ and $|\nabla\cdot \B|$ to belong respectively to the more general Morrey spaces $M^{\frac{n}{2-2\beta}}$ and $M^{\frac{n}{2-\beta}}$ as considered in \cite{Ha24}.
+In that case, the proof for the lower bound on the Green's function, which has been worked out in particular for the case of the drift of the form $M/\delta(X)^{1-\beta}$ would also need appropriate modifications, which we do not work out here.
+We also note, as mentioned in the introduction, that drifts that are bounded like $\eps/\delta(X)$ have been considered in several places in the literature, such as \cite{An86, Singdr}, for sufficiently small $\eps$, for which Green's functions are bounded pointwise for poles arbitrarily close to the boundary.
+For the case of the unit ball, there is an example constructed with a radial drift with $\eps=1$, for which solutions do not exist \cite{Pat24}.
+In future work, we will study the applicability of the methods in this paper, for a wider class of function spaces.